Skip to main content

 Geology

 Taim occupies the southern portion of Brazil's coastal plain, a landscape shaped by Quaternary sea level fluctuations over the past 120,000 years.
-The lagoons — including Mangueira Lagoon and the southern portion of Mirim Lagoon — are ancient coastal embayments progressively isolated by barrier beach ridges as sea levels dropped.
+The lagoons — including Lagoa Mangueira, Lagoa Mirim, and smaller bodies within the complex — are ancient coastal embayments progressively isolated by barrier beach ridges as sea levels dropped.
 The landscape is extremely flat, with elevations rarely exceeding 10 meters above sea level.
 Sediments are predominantly Quaternary sands, silts, and organic deposits from the successive beach ridges and lagoon fills.
 The barrier beach separating the lagoons from the Atlantic is a dynamic system of coastal dunes, influenced by south-to-north longshore drift.
 The entire coastal plain rests on Precambrian basement buried hundreds of meters below.

 Climate And Weather